Cohasset Lawn Leveling Services

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

-After grading, soil should be amended based on test results—adding lime to adjust pH, compost for organic matter, and sand for drainage as needed.
-Seedbed preparation and irrigation coordination are critical for successful establishment.
-Immediate stabilization, such as seeding, sodding, or hydroseeding, should occur within 24–48 hours (weather permitting), with mulching (2–4 inches) or erosion blankets on slopes.
+After grading, soil should be amended based on test results—lime for pH adjustment, compost for organic matter, and sand for drainage improvement.
+Seedbed preparation and irrigation planning are essential.
+Immediate stabilization, such as seeding, sodding, or hydroseeding, should occur within 24–48 hours (weather permitting), with 2–4 inches of mulch or erosion blankets on slopes.
 Germination typically occurs within 7–14 days, with irrigation maintained for 2–4 weeks.
 The first mowing should be at 3–4 inches, cutting to 2.5–3 inches.
-Long-term planning includes maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common.
+Long-term plans include maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common.

 What Neighborhoods Do We Serve Throughout Cohasset, MA?